Date of Award

 Schools in areas with high-risk populations will require a greater share of resources to provide the same quality of education enjoyed in more affluent areas.
 The goal pursue by the Government of New Mexico of reducing the existing achievement gap between students will be limited by these inefficiencies.
 An efficiency evaluation could be carried out at the end of each summer session to identify inefficient schools and to better allocate resources.
 Short and long run policies should be implemented to increase schools’ efficiency.

 Hedeman, Yamil Vargas, "Assessing Efficiency of Schools Participating in Startsmart K3+" (2014).
 All Graduate Plan B and other Reports.
-Paper 371.
+371.